bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
+# 4.3.0
+Update for compatibility with the Widget block editor in WordPress 5.8.

 # 4.2.0
 Update to use oik registered fields in the REST API.